 If your kid always completes homework in time, engage them in another activity.
 It may be helping you with housework or walking the neighbor’s dog – anything that will make your child distract from gaming and do something useful.

 - Establish firm but fair rules

-It is easy to set the rule, but it requires much more efforts to make a child follow them.
+It is easy to set the rule, but it requires much more effort to make a child follow them.
 Once the allocated time for gaming ends, many addicted kids start protesting and insisting on having some additional 5,10 or even 30 minutes.

 But you need to stay firm with your decision.
-Once time is over, the kid can’t continue playing.
+Once the time is over, the kid can’t continue playing.
 If they do, tell them about the consequences of their disobedience and reduce the amount of playing time the next day.